top of page

 attributed to Bodhidharma

-The essential point of Zen is to be enlightened through a direct seeing of one's true, boundless nature.
-Open and undefiled, free of fabrication, grasping or fear, beyond effort and dualistic concept - this awakening is the recognition of your own "original face."
+The essential point of Zen is awakening through direct seeing of one’s true nature.
+Open and undefiled, free from fabrication, grasping, and fear, beyond contrivance and dualistic thought, this awakening is the recognition of one’s “original face.”

-Rinzai Zen is an extremely direct path of spiritual inquiry, quickly dissolving delusion.
-Its power to transform can seem almost shockingly strong.
-But those who practice it may attain profound wisdom within this very life.
+Rinzai Zen is an extremely direct path of spiritual inquiry, cutting sharply at the root of delusion.
+Its methods may be called intense and demanding.
+But those who practice sincerely may realize profound wisdom within this very life.
 The authentic expression of such wisdom is compassion.

-Aside from these practices, however, any activity can be encompassed within Zen training.
-At Korinji we carry the lineage of the great 20th century master Omori Sogen Roshi, who articulated the training path of Zen-Ken-Sho: the unity of Zen, martial arts (or other physical culture), and fine arts.
+Beyond these formal practices, every activity may become Zen training.
+At Korinji we carry the lineage of the great twentieth-century master Omori Sogen Roshi, who articulated the training path of Zen-Ken-Sho: the unity of Zen, martial arts or other physical culture, and fine arts.
 As he wrote:

 Korinji Rinzai Zen Monastery Buddha